 Bleeding Gums: What’s the cause?

 Contact Dr. Marra at Huntersville Family & Cosmetic Dentistry with questions or concerns about your gum health and treatment options.
 If your gumline bleeds after making these changes, please make an appointment with Dr. Marra.
-Prolonged issues with bleeding gums can be a symptom of a more serious health issue.
+Prolonged issues with bleeding gums can be a symptom of a more serious health issue like gum disease.

 Make An Appointment with Us

 Using a hard bristle toothbrush.

-Don’t make the mistake of thinking that a hard or firm bristle toothbrush when brushing your teeth is a more effective way of preventing inflammation of the gumline.
+A hard or firm bristle toothbrush when brushing your teeth is not a better way to remove plaque or prevent inflammation of the gum.
 Firm bristles are more likely to wear away tooth enamel and your gums, especially if you apply a lot of pressure when brushing.
-Give your gums some TLC and switch to a soft bristle brush.
+Healthy gums should be given some TLC by switching to a soft bristle brush.
+Also having your teeth professionally cleaned at least twice per year is preventative care.

 Changing your flossing habits.